Saves information from an analysis by

 SAVE option of

-ACKEEP lets you save information from an earlier analysis, by setting it to a pointer saved earlier using the
+ACKEEP allows you to save information from an earlier analysis, by setting it to a pointer saved earlier using the

 SAVE parameter of